-The unit is designed to be experiential and practice focussed.
-The unit develops a nurse who is able to assess, plan and prioritise management of the critically ill patient, applying the theoretical constructs examined inCNA772.
+This unit is designed to be experiential and practice focussed.
+The unit develops a nurse who is able to assess, plan and prioritise management of the critically ill patient applying the theoretical constructs related to Interpreting patient deterioration.

 |Unit name||Foundations of Critical Care Nursing Practice|

 |College/School||College of Health and Medicine

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).